-Harriett Green is the Head of Scholarly Communication and Publishing, Scholarly Communication and Publishing Librarian, and associate professor, University Library, at the University of Illinois at Urbana-Champaign.
-Her research focuses on scholarly communication and digital publishing, humanities data curation, and the use and users of digital humanities tools and resources.
+Harriett Green is the Associate University Librarian for the Digital Scholarship and Technology division at Washington University in St. Louis.
+Her research interests include scholarly communication and digital publishing, humanities data curation, and the use and users of digital humanities tools and resources.

-Her publications include published and forthcoming articles in College & Research Libraries, Journal of the Association of Information Science and Technology (JASIST), LLC: Literary and Linguistic Computing, Library Quarterly, EDUCAUSE Review, and portal: Libraries and the Academy.
+Her publications include works in College & Research Libraries, Journal of the Association of Information Science and Technology (JASIST), LLC: Literary and Linguistic Computing, Library Quarterly, EDUCAUSE Review, and portal: Libraries and the Academy.
 Her research has been supported by grants awarded from the Institute for Museum and Library Services, National Endowment for the Humanities, and XSEDE.
-Her current research projects include working on the project teams for the HathiTrust Research Center and Publishing Without Walls.
+Her past research projects include the HathiTrust Research Center and Publishing Without Walls.

 She has presented on her work nationally and internationally, including at the American Library Association (ALA), Association for College & Research Libraries (ACRL), Charleston Library Conference, International Federation of Library Associations and institutions (IFLA), Alliance of Digital Humanities Organizations (ADHO), Digital Library Federation (DLF), Text Encoding Initiative (TEI), and Modern Language Association (MLA).
 She is professionally active in the Association for College & Research Libraries, the Association for Computing in the Humanities, and the Modern Language Association.
 She earned her MSLIS from the University of Illinois’ Graduate School of Library and Information Science, and also holds a MA in Humanities/Creative Writing from the University of Chicago and a BA in History and Literature from Harvard College.